Attrell Cordes: Career

 Cordes, known on stage as Prince Be, formed P.M.
 Dawn with his younger brother, Jarrett Cordes, a.k.a.
 DJ Minutemix, in Jersey City in 1988.
 The duo created their first demo using $600 that Attrell Cordes had earned while working at a homeless shelter as a nighttime security guard.
-Attrell Cordes was one of first artists to blend and transition between rap and singing, often in the same song, within his music.
+Attrell Cordes was one of first artists to blend and switch between rap and singing, often in the same song, within his music.

 The duo released their first single, "Ode to a Forgetful Mind", in 1989.
 In 1991, P.M.
 Dawn released their gold-certified debut album, Of the Heart, of the Soul and of the Cross: The Utopian Experience, much of which was written and produced by Attrell Cordes.
 The album, a critical and commercial success, was led by the first single, "Set Adrift on Memory Bliss", in which Prince Be and DJ Minutemix sampled Spandau Ballet's 1983 hit, "True", with co-writing credits for Gary Kemp and Attrell Cordes.
 "Set Adrift on Memory Bliss" became the first single by a black rap group to reach number one on the Billboard Hot 100 and only the third rap artist to reach to the top of that chart overall.

 P.M.
 Dawn's 1993 second album, The Bliss Album...?
 (Vibrations of Love and Anger and the Ponderance of Life and Existence), was also certified gold.
 The album's first single, "I'd Die Without You", featured in Eddie Murphy's film Boomerang, released ahead of the album in 1992, reached number 3 on the Hot 100.
 The album's second single, "Looking Through Patient Eyes", in which Cordes sampled George Michael's "Father Figure", was also a top 10 hit.